Fei Hong

-Fei Hong (1468–1535) was a Chinese scholar-official during the Ming dynasty.
-He served in high-ranking positions in the central government during the reigns of the Zhengde and Jiajing emperors in the early 16th century, including grand secretary and head of the Grand Secretariat from 1524 to 1526.
+Fei Hong (Note: Fei Hong used the courtesy name Zichong and the art names Jianzhai, Ehu, and Hudong yelao.
+He was given the posthumous name Wenxian.)
+(20 March 1468 – 15 November 1535) was a Chinese scholar-official during the Ming dynasty.
+He served in high-ranking positions in the central government during the reigns of the Zhengde and Jiajing emperors in the early 16th century, including grand secretary and head of the Grand Secretariat from 1524 to 1527.